andviro/noodle/README.md

 Middleware chain is finalized and converted to `noodle.Handler` with `Then()` method.
-Its first parameter is an application handler that consumes context variables and serves user requests.
+Its first parameter is an application handler that consumes context and serves user requests.
 The resulting handler implements `http.Handler` interface providing `ServeHTTP` method.
 When serving HTTP from `noodle.Handler` default empty context is created for each request.
 For further flexibility `noodle.Handler` can be provided with externally created `context`.
 This